Gladys Lucy Adshead

-Gladys Lucy Adshead (April 25, 1896 – 1985) was a British-born writer of children's books.
+Gladys Lucy Adshead (April 25, 1896 – 1985) was a British-born teacher, headmistress, and writer of children's books, known for her "Brownie" books, including Brownies-Hush!
+(1938), Brownies – It's Christmas!
+(1955), Smallest Brownie's fearful adventure (1961), Brownies, They're Moving!
+(1970), and Smallest Brownie and the flying squirrel (1972).

 Biography

 Adshead was born in Manchester, England, to James Frederick and Bertha Wilson Groome Adshead.
 She was educated at Froebel Educational Institute, a teacher training college.
 She became a teacher and headmistress in private schools in England, where she was a member of the Royal Society of Teachers, and later in Maryland, Massachusetts, and Illinois in the United States.

-Gladys Adshead was best known for her "Brownie" books, the first of which was published in 1938 by Oxford University Press and entitled Brownies - Hush! and illustrated by Elizabeth Orton Jones.
+Gladys Adshead was best known for her "Brownie" books, the first of which was published in 1938 by Oxford University Press and entitled Brownies – Hush! and illustrated by Elizabeth Orton Jones.
 Jones also illustrated Adshead's 1945 book What Miranda Knew.

 In 1947, Adshead collaborated with George H. Shapiro, with her writing the lyrics and Shapiro writing the music for songs in Seventeen to Sing.
 She worked with Annis Duff to assemble poems for children in a collection called An Inheritance of Poetry; the book was one of fourteen noted as distinguished books in 1948 by the Children's Library Association.

 She died in Alameda County, California in 1985.